mockoon/mockoon/CONTRIBUTING.md

 - Add a new migration function in the @mockoon/commons library `./packages/commons/src/libs/migrations.ts` file.
 - Add a new test for the migration in the same library `./packages/commons/test/data/migrations/{MIGRATION_ID}/environments.json` and `./packages/commons//test/suites/migrations.spec.ts` files.
 - Use the script `./packages/desktop/scripts/migrate-tests.js` in the desktop package in order to migrate the tests' `environments.json` samples to the latest migration.
-Please note that some folders/sample files marked with a `.do-not-update-files` must never be migrated.
+Please note that some folders/sample files are excluded from the migration on purpose.

 ## Lint and format